-From the time we are retained by an injured bicyclist, our bike accident attorneys begin an investigation into the circumstances that may have caused or contributed to the accident.
+From the time we are retained by an injured bicyclist, our Chicago bike accident attorneys begin an investigation into the circumstances that may have caused or contributed to the accident.
 Rosenfeld Injury Lawyers has a team of investigators, some of whom are retired police officers, who are skilled in retrieving evidence from the scene and securing witness statements to help secure the most favorable outcome for our clients.

-Serious bike accident injuries
+Serious bike accident injuries to Chicago cyclists

 Bicycle-motor vehicle accidents can be especially dangerous for the cyclist due to the obvious difference in size and protection.
 There are many serious injuries that can occur such as bone fractures, contusions and even death.
 According to the National Highway Traffic Safety Administration over 600 cyclists die each year and over 52,000 are injured in bicycle-motor vehicle crashes.
 Most alarming is the significant percentage of children involved in bicycle accidents, many of whom will require ongoing medical care.

 Although there are many injuries that can be sustained in a bicycle-motor vehicle crash, the most serious is a head injury.
-Head injuries are the number one cause of death in bicycle accidents and can leave survivors with life-long disabilities.
+Brain injuries are the number one cause of death in bicycle accidents and can leave survivors with life-long disabilities.
 It is due to the seriousness and longevity of these types of injuries that it is vital that cyclists have legal representation to help them recover financial damages in a bicycle accident case.

 When bicyclists sustain a traumatic brain injury, Rosenfeld Injury Lawyers may retain an expert in the field of neurophysiology to help explain the significance of the injury to a jury.
 Not all impacts of a brain injury are necessarily immediately apparent and an expert can help a jury determine the personal and financial consequences of such a serious injury.